About the Baywood Community

 Baywood is a highly amenitized community of almost 350 homes located in Delaware's lower Sussex County near the intersection of Routes 23 and 24.
 Baywood is within minutes of Delaware's first city Lewes, the Tanger shopping outlets on Route 1 (having over 130 vendors), and Rehoboth Beach.
 Other coastal resort areas such as Dewey Beach, Bethany Beach, Fenwick Island, and Ocean City, MD, are only a short drive away.

 Baywood offers neighborhood communities that share a mix of one- and two-story detached residences and townhome units ranging from 1700 square feet to over 3500 square feet.
-As of September, 2011, five phases of construction have been completed; a sixth is already 50% complete with six homes occupied; a seventh phase of townhomes and townhome/cottages has been launched, with one unit completed and already having its first occupants; and infrastructure for an eighth phase is already in place.
+As of August, 2014, five phases of construction have been completed; a sixth is essentially completed; several townhome/cottages have been introduced and infrastructure has been extended throughout both a seventh and eighth phase in preparation for the largest sales initiative in Baywood's history with The Christopher Companies, managed through a newly-opened Sales office at the Route 24 entrance.

 The Baywood community is anchored by the 18-hole, "exclusively public" golf course Baywood Greens